MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/exploring-the-driver-options-in-the-wizard.md

 ### Autoconfiguration GDL

 This provides a basic autoconfiguration file for a v4 print driver.
-For information about GDL syntax for autoconfiguration, and to explore an example file, see the [Print Auto Configuration Sample](/samples/microsoft/windows-driver-samples/print-auto-configuration-sample).

 ### TCPMon Bidi extension XML